aaronsb/dbus-mcp/docs/architecture/ARCHITECTURE-DECISIONS.md

 ### 1. SystemD Integration Pattern

+**Status: ✅ Implemented as the recommended deployment method**

-The natural fit is for the MCP server to run as a systemd service, but with important nuances:
+The MCP server runs as a systemd user service with Unix socket communication.
+This is now the **recommended production deployment** pattern.

-**Proposed Architecture:**
+**Current Architecture:**
 ```
 ┌─────────────────┐
 │   AI Client     │